shriarul5273/Visual-Perception/README.md

 ">
    <img src = "images/TP-2/Ix.png" width = 400 height = 400 >
    <img src = "images/TP-2/Iy.png" width = 400 height = 400>
-   Derivative of the checker board in x and y
 </p >
 <p align="center"> Derivative of the checker board in x and y. </p >